Massachusetts general contractor license and insurance requirements

 This requirement extends to out-of-state employers operating in Massachusetts.

-At NEXT, we provide the affordable and convenient general contractor insurance that you need.
-You can get business insurance coverage to help protect your business day in and day out.
+NEXT provides affordable and convenient general contractor insurance.
+You can get business insurance coverage and access to your policy to help protect your business 24/7 via web or mobile app.

-We’ve helped thousands of contractors across the country get affordable insurance designed to meet their unique needs.
+We’ve helped thousands of contractors across the country get affordable insurance to meet their unique needs.
+Apply for coverage and get your certificate of insurance in under 10 minutes.

 Ashley Henshaw